Choosing an Astrophotography Telescope: My Top 5

 I don’t believe a beginner should jump into this hobby and buy an expensive telescope for astrophotography right away.
 Astrophotography requires a great deal of patience.

-You need to love the process inside and out to push through the steep learning curve and inevitable frustrations along the way.
-There is a large emphasis on affordability and value on my list.
+You need to love the process inside and out to overcome the steep learning curve and inevitable frustrations along the way.
+My list places a large emphasis on affordability and value.

 If you are looking for a reliable astrophotography telescope for under $500, I’ve got some bad news.
 Expect to pay a minimum of $1,000 US for a new model.
 The used marketplace may offer some savings, but be sure to request detailed information about the condition of the optics before purchasing.

-I consider a small apochromatic refractor to be the absolute best choice for beginners, and that’s what I’ll recommend.
+recommend a small apochromatic refractor as the absolute best choice for beginners.

-When I was starting out, I searched for reviews, testimonials, and product detail pages for hours before purchasing my first primary imaging instrument.
+When I was starting out, I searched for hours for reviews, testimonials, and product detail pages before purchasing my first primary imaging instrument.
 Now, there are more astrophotography telescopes available than ever, making the search even more complex.

-When you narrow your search down to entry-level telescopes with high performance, some clear winners in the category of best beginner astrophotography telescope rise to the surface.
+When you narrow your search to entry-level telescopes with high performance, some clear winners in the best beginner astrophotography telescope category rise to the surface.

 astrophotography